zeyad-houssainy/zeyad-houssainy/README.md

 ## Hi there 👋
+i'm a team leader in an architectural engineering company i seek to become w web developer. currently studying Backend and Frontend courses with ALX

 <!--
 **zeyad-houssainy/zeyad-houssainy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.